 Check’s in the mail?
-Trump doling out aid ahead of election
+Trump doling out aid before election

 “What I’ve done for them, with the $28 billion for the farmers, and that includes you,” Trump told supporters at a rally in Newport News, Virginia, last week — without mentioning that the aid was needed to offset the hit farmers took from his trade standoff with China.
 “That includes tobacco, that includes a lot of things, but that includes your farmers.”

-As Trump talks up heaps of federal aid flowing to key constituency groups in the leadup to the November elections, he rarely mentions Congress’ role in the appropriation of those dollars.
+As Trump talks up heaps of federal aid flowing to key constituency groups in the lead-up to the November elections, he rarely mentions Congress’ role in the appropriation of those dollars.

 The president was in the battleground state of North Carolina last week when he proposed the idea of $200 drug cards for Medicare recipients — a move that comes as polls show slipping support for the president among older voters.
 Government officials say key details, like when and how the drug benefit would be paid for, are still being fleshed out.